 Which machine offers the best workout?
 Which burns more calories?
 And which is better if you are recovering from an injury?

 Each machine offers different benefits.
-The best running machines promise to help you torch calories thanks to the ability to increase speed and incline, whilst the best elliptical machines offer a low-impact alternative that’s similarly - if not quite so - demanding.
+The best treadmills promise to help you torch calories thanks to the ability to increase speed and incline, whilst the best elliptical machines offer a low-impact alternative that’s similarly - if not quite so - demanding.

 Below, and with the help of personal trainer Ben Walker from Anywhere Fitness, we assess the pros and cons of each type of fitness machine to help you decide which is best for you.

 If you’re looking to burn calories and lose fat, treadmills offer a tougher cardio workout than elliptical machines.

 “On a treadmill, as you are lifting both feet off the ground repetitively, you carry your body weight during each stride,” says Walker.

 “This means you experience more instant and higher fluctuations in heart rate when changing speed and incline.
 Combined with moving your arms, it's more effective for weight loss when compared to the elliptical machine.”

 “From running on a steep slope to walking on a flat surface, the options for rapidly changing the intensity makes the treadmill better for raising your heart rate more rapidly and improving aerobic and anaerobic fitness,” says Walker.

 “When exercising at a steady pace [aerobic] we burn fat cells as a main source of energy.
 When we begin to run at higher intensity [50-100%], we start to use carbs and sugar as our fuel source.
 The treadmill benefits this method of training.